ksamuel/smit/README.rst

 Make sure to tick "Add Python to System PATH" in the installer settings.

-Download SMIT and unzip it where you wish.
+Download SMIT from https://github.com/ksamuel/smit/archive/master.zip and unzip it where you wish.

 Open a terminal in the SMIT directory, where the requirements.txt file is, and run::